scrabbletank/farhome-rules/rulesdoc.md

 - **Range:** self
 - **Duration:** 1 hour

 Your eyes glow with a golden light.
 Make a spellcasting roll against 2 bad dice.
-For the duration you add the successes from your spellcasting roll to Insight checks against creatures or Perception checks against illusions.
+For the duration you add the successes from your spellcasting roll to Insight challenges against creatures or Perception challenges against illusions.
 You know if a creature is telling the truth on a successful Insight roll.

 Add an enhanced die for every level cast above 2nd.